 1. Your tutor will have the opportunity to focus on the specific subjects and areas that your child may be struggling with.
 At your Primary School, your class teacher can only give limited individual attention to your child, as there is limited classroom time available and the requirement for your class teacher to meet the needs of the whole class group.

 2. There are fewer distractions for your child when they are learning in their home setting, with little noise or distractions from classmates, which can often impact on a child's concentration and performance.

 3. Your tutor will quickly gauge the current achievement, future potential and learning style of your child and will be able to adapt their teaching to this to bring the greatest benefit.

-4. Your tutor can provide academic challenge for your child, if they do not find this at their current school.
+4. Your tutor can provide an academic challenge for your child if they do not find this at their current school.
 This can enthuse and invigorate learning and enjoyment for a particular subject, which can infect other areas of their school life.

 6. Your tutor can help develop your child's confidence in a subject.
 The more confident a child feels with their schoolwork, the more they are able to develop and progress their skills and knowledge.

 7. Your tutor can help your child develop the right exam technique so that they are able to perform to their full potential in an exam situation.
 Often children to need a lot of practice doing trial exam papers, with a tutor alongside helping them to be precise and concise, to spot the traps that are set, to organise their timings, ...

 8. If your child is shy then often, they will not ask questions in the classroom.
 In one-on-one teaching, your child will feel more able to ask questions when they are unsure of a concept.

 9. If your child is struggling with homework from school, the tutor can provide support to help them with this.
 If your child is not receiving enough homework from school to consolidate their learning, the tutor can provide this.